zlatko-ms/hellonode/README.md

 ## Usage

-Make sure that you use Linux (or WSL on windows) when invoking the make process.
+You'll need the GNU make and a bash shell to play with the makefile.

-To build the container issue the following :
+To build the container issue the following command :

 ```bash
 make build
 ```
-To test your container issue the follwing command :
+To test your container issue the following command :

 ```bash
 make test